CrowdHailer/useful-music/project/README.md

 - html escape
 - all prices are in pence lookup money package
 - Message for failed to delete item because of purchases
+- admin controller redirects to login page if needed

 - catalogue to destroy associated items when deleting piece
 - solution to stringifying keys in admin/pieces_controller_test